emontenegro410/lab2-emontenegro410/src/main/java/edu/luc/cs/cs271/lab2/Answers.md

 ## What happens in the case of binary search if the array is not sorted?

 The binary search is inefficient.
-It is used when we have a sorted list because it splits the information in the middle.
+Binary search is used when we have a sorted list because it searches for the value wanted by starting the search in the middle.
+Due to the fact it starts the search in the middle the values have to be sorted/in order.
+If the value is higher than the middle then the search will continue from the middle value as the new low.

 ## What is the purpose of constructor argument validity checking?